RobRendell/gTove/README.md

 * Add buttons to clear dice-roll history, and to toggle dice pool results between listing individual dice in sorted order (listed from lowest to highest) or unsorted order (listed in an arbitrary but fixed order).
 * Update login to GIS, due to https://developers.google.com/identity/oauth2/web/guides/migration-to-gis
+* Re-snap maps on tabletops to the global grid if their map grid is edited.

 ## Plans/TODO